Jacksonville Zoo and Gardens: Giraffe Overlook

+Primate Forest

-African Forest gives zoo visitors a look at the various primates that inhabit our planet.
-Although monkeys and strepsirrhine primates are also featured, as the previous name suggests the apes are the stars of the exhibit.
-The exhibit opened in two phases in 1998 and 1999 at a cost of $20 million.
+Primate Forest gives zoo visitors a look at the various primates that inhabit our planet.
+The exhibit opened as the Great Apes of the World, which itself opened in two phases in 1998 and 1999, respectively, at a cost of $20 million.
 Phase I included western lowland gorillas and bonobos, the first time the zoo had exhibited either species.
 The zoo's collection of bonobos is one of only nine in North America.
-The exhibit provided new homes for the zoo's siamangs and pygmy marmosets.
-Phase II included a second gorilla yard, along with new exhibits for the zoo's chimpanzees and mandrills, along with renovating the old monkey island area for a lemur exhibit.
+The exhibit provided also homes for the zoo's siamangs and pygmy marmosets.
+Phase II included a second gorilla yard, along with new exhibits for the zoo's chimpanzees and mandrills, along with renovating an old monkey island to an exhibit for lemurs.

-Since the exhibit opened, it has gradually changed over the years.
-The pygmy marmosets were relocated to the zoo's Range of the Jaguars exhibit in 2004 and the chimpanzees were sent to another zoo in 2007.
+Since its opening, the attraction has received several changes over the years.
+In 2004, the pygmy marmosets were relocated to the nearby Range of the Jaguar exhibit, while the chimpanzees were sent to another zoo in 2007.

-In 2018, this exhibit became the African Forest.
+In 2018, the exhibit experienced a significant renovation and was rebranded under the name "African Forest" to reflect the newer changes.

+In 2024, a minor rebranding occurred, with the changes revolving around the current name "Primate Forest", which puts a stronger emphasis on primates in general.